Shetland Sheepdog

 • Von Willebrand Disease: This inherited blood disorder results from a deficiency in clotting factor VIII, leading to excessive bleeding after injuries or surgeries.
 Most dogs live normal lives despite this condition, but if you suspect a risk, your vet can perform tests to confirm whether your dog has it.

-• Canine Hip Dysplasia: In this condition, the femur does not fit snugly into the pelvic socket of the hip joint, leading to potential pain or lameness.
+• Hip Dysplasia: In this condition, the femur does not fit snugly into the pelvic socket of the hip joint, leading to potential pain or lameness.
 Consult your vet if you notice symptoms, as screening through the Orthopedic Foundation for Animals (OFA) or the University of Pennsylvania Hip Improvement Program (PennHIP) can provide clarity and management options.

 • Dermatomyositis: This inherited disorder causes skin lesions and may affect muscles, primarily in Collies and Shetland Sheepdogs.
 Signs include lesions on the head and legs, and diagnosis is made through a skin biopsy.
 Currently, no direct test exists for this condition, so understanding its hereditary nature is essential.

-Care and Grooming
+Shetland Sheepdog Care and Grooming

-Care and Grooming
+Shetland Sheepdog Care and Grooming

 Although Shelties were bred to endure harsh weather, they thrive indoors with their families, loving to be part of the household.
 While they can be calm inside, Shelties are energetic farm dogs at heart and need plenty of exercise.
 They enjoy walks, fetch, and even zipping around the house, but afterward, they’re happy to cuddle up on the couch.